shivanialane/II-I-Labs/C++ Lab/Experiment 5/readme.md

-Write a C++ program to declare a class.
-Declare pointer to class.
+Write a C++ program to declare a class declare pointer to class.
 Initialize and display the  contents of the class member.